telekom/oscake-documentation/docs/oscake-resolver.md

 - id: "Maven:org.apache:notify:1.8"
   ....
 ```
 The `resolve`-tag may contain multiple `licenses`.
-The example above orders the *Resolver* to search for files in the defined `scopes` containing license findings for "Apache-2.0" and "BSD-3-Clause" but no other license.
+The example above instructs the *Resolver* to search for files in the defined `scopes` containing license findings for "Apache-2.0" and "BSD-3-Clause" but no other license.
 The empty quotes `""` represent the root directory of the package.
-The *Resolver* replaces the license by the compound license "Apache-2.0 OR BSD-3-Clause" and sets the tags "licenseTextInArchive" and "fileContentInArchive" to null (because the findings in the files may not represent the correct information anymore)
+The *Resolver* replaces the license by the compound license "Apache-2.0 OR BSD-3-Clause" and sets the tags "licenseTextInArchive" and "fileContentInArchive" to null (because the findings in these files may not represent the correct information anymore)

 Section of the changed \*.oscc-file:
 ```